bryanbez/drago-dashboard/README.md

 - Next.js
 - TypeScript
 - Tailwind CSS
-- Shadcn UI
+- Zustand
 - SWR

 # Using

 Google Antigravity and its A.I.
 Features

-## Minor Issues
+## Future Plans

-- Double fetching of data
+- Rentee Analytics

+## Planned to fix

+- remove api folder/file if you using server components to render the data